Tadukoo/TadukooBukkitExperiments/README.md

 Recent Updates
 --------------
-This is only the newest 3 updates, for a full listing of updates, check the wiki, specifically [this page] (http://tadukooverse.wikia.com/wiki/Tadukoo Plugin History).
+This is only the several newest updates, for older updates, check the wiki, specifically [this page] (http://tadukooverse.wikia.com/wiki/Tadukoo Plugin History).

+Alpha 0.2.3
+* Added /storm [ world ]

+Alpha 0.2.2
+* Added /rain [ world ]

+Alpha 0.2.1
+* Added /sun [ world ]

 Alpha 0.2
 * All commands can now be set to true or false in the commands.yml file.